God Speaks to People Always

 Godly people – “but exhort one another daily, while it is called “Today,” lest any of you be hardened through the deceitfulness of sin” (Hebrews 3:13).
 But the council of the godly people should also be compared and tested by the Word of God to make sure it is in harmony with it (Isaiah 8:20).

-God speaks to His people today mainly through His Word and secondary through other ways.
+God speaks to His people today mainly through His Word and secondary through diverse ways.
 And His communication with men is powerful and fully effective.
 He declares, “So is my word that goes out from my mouth: it will not return to me empty but will accomplish what I desire and achieve the purpose for which I sent it” (Isaiah 55:11).

 In His service,